 That said—there are some rules to adhere to:

 - The model must be an official Bandai Gundam model.
 No knockoffs or other anime models here, folks!
-Kitbashing with multiple models is perfectly welcome and even encouraged, but overall it should be a Bandai Gundam model we're looking at.
+Kitbashing with multiple models is perfectly welcome and even encouraged, as well as dioramas, but overall it should be a Bandai Gundam model we're looking at.
 As long as your model is from the Gundam universe, and is an official Bandai model kit, you're good to go!